Isogeometric discretizations of the Stokes problem on trimmed geometries: Lack of stability of the Nitsche method

-Assume that the mesh is uniform with $k=2$ and $\mu=1$.
-Then, let us compute $\lambda_h^{\max}$ for different values of $\eps$: in each configuration we refine the mesh, see Figure~\ref{lackstab:fig3bis}.
+Then, let us compute $\lambda_h^{\max}$ for different values of $\eps$: in each configuration we refine the mesh, see Figure~\ref{stokes_trimming:lackstab:fig3bis}.
 We can clearly see how the largest eigenvalue grows unboundedly as $\eps$ goes to zero, implying that the continuity constant can be made arbitrarily large by reducing $\eps$.
-It is well-understood (see, for instance,~\cite{puppi}) that this is due to the lack of an inverse inequality robust with respect to the trimming operation, namely,
+As already observed in the literature in the case of the Poisson problem~\cite{MR4155233}, this is due to the lack of an inverse inequality robust with respect to the trimming operation, namely,